Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: The Effective Lagrangian

 The first framework we will consider is the so-called Minimal Flavour Violation (MFV)~\cite{Chivukula:1987py,DAmbrosio:2002vsn,Cirigliano:2005ck,Davidson:2006bd,Alonso:2011jd}: according to it, any source of flavour and CP violation within the SM and beyond is encoded into the Yukawa couplings of the SM.
 The modern description of the MFV consists in considering fermions transforming non-trivially under a product of $U(3)$ symmetries, one for each fermion Weyl spinors.
 The Yukawa terms are made invariant under this symmetry by promoting the Yukawa couplings to spurion fields transforming as bi-triplets of the flavour symmetry.
 Fermion masses and mixings are then described (but not explained as pointed out in Refs.~\cite{Albrecht:2010xh,Alonso:2011yg,Alonso:2012fy,Alonso:2013mca}) once these spurions acquire a proper background value.

-Any higher dimensional operator encoding flavour changing effects needs insertions of the Yukawa spurions in order to be invariant under the flavour symmetry.
-Once the spurions acquire their background values, the Wilson coefficients of these operators are suppressed by factors proportional to fermions masses and mixings.
-It follows that present experimental bounds from different experiments, both low-energy flavour factories and high-energy particle colliders, allow NP contributions with a cut-off of a few TeV~\cite{DAmbrosio:2002vsn,Cirigliano:2005ck,Davidson:2006bd,Alonso:2011jd,Grinstein:2010ve,Feldmann:2010yp,Guadagnoli:2011id,Buras:2011zb,Redi:2011zi,Buras:2011wi,Alonso:2012jc,Lopez-Honorez:2013wla,Alonso:2016onw,Dinh:2017smk,Arias-Aragon:2017eww,Merlo:2018rin,Arias-Aragon:2020qip}.
+The strength of the MFV resides in lowering the scale of NP that can give rise to generic higher order operators describing flavour observables.
+Indeed, any higher dimensional operator encoding flavour changing effects needs insertions of the Yukawa spurions in order to be invariant under the flavour symmetry.
+Once the spurions acquire their background values, the Wilson coefficients of these operators are suppressed by factors proportional to fermion masses and mixings.
+It follows that present experimental bounds from different experiments, both low-energy flavour factories and high-energy particle colliders, allow NP contributions with a cut-off of a few TeV~\cite{DAmbrosio:2002vsn,Cirigliano:2005ck,Davidson:2006bd,Alonso:2011jd,Grinstein:2010ve,Feldmann:2010yp,Guadagnoli:2011id,Buras:2011zb,Redi:2011zi,Buras:2011wi,Alonso:2012jc,Lopez-Honorez:2013wla,Alonso:2016onw,Dinh:2017smk,Arias-Aragon:2017eww,Merlo:2018rin,Arias-Aragon:2020qip,Arias-Aragon:2022ats}, instead of hundred of TeV if no flavour structure is imposed in the Wilson coefficients~\cite{Isidori:2010kg}.

 Here we apply the MFV ansatz to the dim 6 operators contributing to the Yukawa couplings.
-Implementing the MFV construction in the Lagrangian in Eq.~\eqref{Non-RenormLag} leads to \be C'_f=c'_fY'_f \ee where $c'_f$ are flavour blind complex coefficients.
+Implementing the MFV construction in the Lagrangian in Eq.~\eqref{Non-RenormLag} leads to \be C'_f=c'_fY'_f \ee where $c'_f$ are flavour blind complex coefficients with moduli of $\OO(1)$.
 It follows that fermion Yukawas and fermion-Higgs couplings are aligned: both are diagonal in the fermion mass eigenstate basis, with the eigenvalues of the latter rescaled by the factor $(1+v^2c^\prime/\Lambda^2)$.
 Therefore, in the MFV framework, the Higgs boson does not acquire flavour violating couplings to fermions and, moreover, the $\kappa_\psi$ and $\tilde{\kappa}_\psi$ are flavour independent in each sector:

 and similarly for the down-quarks and leptons.
 A useful relation is the one connecting $\kappa^2_\psi$ and $\tilde{\kappa}^2_\psi$, \be (\kappa_\psi-1)^2+\tilde{\kappa}_\psi^2 \simeq |c^\prime_f|^2\frac{v^4}{\Lambda^4}, \ee for any fermion $\psi$ in the sector $f$.
 Finally, the explicit expression for $r_\psi$ turns out to be \be r^2_t=r^2_c=r^2_u \simeq 1+\dfrac{v^4}{\Lambda_q^4}|c'_u|^2+2\dfrac{v^2}{\Lambda_q^2}\texttt{Re}\,c'_u\,, \ee and similarly for the down-quarks and the charged leptons.